ikonopistsev/mdbxmou/README.md

 const namedDbi = txn.openMap("my-table", MDBX_Param.keyMode.ordinal);
 const namedDbiBigInt = txn.openMap("my-table", BigInt(MDBX_Param.keyMode.ordinal));
 ```

+> **Note**: Use `openMap` in read transactions or when you're sure the database already exists.
+For write transactions on new environments, prefer `createMap`.

 > **Note**: When using ordinal keyMode, the key type in results depends on how you specify keyMode:
 > - `keyMode: number` → keys returned as `number`